 The U. S. Steel mill at the Lorain, Ohio manufacturing facility produces high-quality seamless pipe used in oil and gas exploration and production as well as the construction industry.

 The Lorain facility has an annual production capacity of 300,000 net tons of oil country tubular goods (OCTG), casing, standard and line pipe, and coupling stock.

-The facility produce high quality seamless pipe: range 3 casing and range 2 tubing, with the #3 mill producing large outside diameter (OD) pipe sizes ranging from 10-1/8” to 24”.
+The facility produces seamless pipe in outside diameter (OD) pipe sizes ranging from 10-1/8” to 24”.

 The process for creating U. S. Steel seamless pipe